Skip to main content

 Timeline

-This is an outline of the timeline provided by the Government in the white paper.
+This is an outline of the timeline provided by the Government.
 It includes proposed and confirmed dates.
 Dates become confirmed as we receive updates.
 Actions are relevant to Cambridgeshire County Council as a two-tier council.

 Type Day/Month/Year Action